m1ghtym0/write-ups/browser/33c3ctf-feuerfuchs/README.md

 ## Vuln

-The [patch](build/feuerfuchs.patch) adds a length and offset setter to TypedArray implementation, however correct bounds checks are performed and their values adjusted accordingly.
+The [patch](build/feuerfuchs.patch) adds a length and offset setter to the TypedArray implementation.
+Both setters ensure the integrity of the underlying ArrayBuffer bounds.
 The TypedArray implementation is written in C++ and you can find it in `js/src/vm/TypedArrayObject(.cpp|.h)`.
-We can check the builtin TypedArray functions if these setters break any of their assumptions specifically regarding the size and bounds checks.
+We can check in the builtin TypedArray functions if these setters break any of their assumptions specifically regarding the size and bounds checks.
-Interesting candidates are `TypedArraySlice` and `TypedArrayCopyWithin`.
+Interesting candidates are for example `TypedArraySlice` and `TypedArrayCopyWithin`.
 In both cases `toInteger` is called on the `start` and `end` parameters, which would allow us to subsequently modify the length and offset.
 However, `TypedArraySlice` is only operating on the JavaScript object and does not give us an out-of-bounds access.
 `TypedArrayCopyWithin` on the other hand calls the `MoveTypedArrayElements`, which is implemented in C++.